avinash-chouhan/seg-mentor/README.md

 ```

 Semantic segmentation is a critical task in machine vision apps in general and street scene understanding in particular.
-<br> Because you know, sometimes perception based solely on XY ortho-b-box object-detectors just won't cut it, and you need to percept & think outside of the box:
+<br> Because you know, sometimes perception based solely on XY ortho-b-box object-detectors just won't cut it, and you need to ...(cringe alert) think outside of the box:
 <div align="center">
 <img src="https://github.com/hailotech/hailo-segmentation/blob/master/media/perfectparking.gif" width="60%" height="60%"><br><br>
 </div>